bienflorencia/MIAU/README.md

 This repo includes the data and code presented in the manuscript "**POPANC: An analysis-ready database on presence-only and presence-absence data of Neotropical carnivores (Mammalia: Carnivora) from 2000 to 2021**".

-## Source data: the downloaded/digitised data sources
+## **Source data**: the downloaded/digitised *raw* data sources

 - 64 literature sources.
 See the files `literature_all_references.ods` for a complete list and `literature_digitised_references.bib` for the *BibTeX* bibliographical database.

 - GBIF.org.
-2024.
-‘Occurrence Download Neotropical Carnivores’. https://doi.org/10.15468/dl.67zvau
+(2024).
+'Occurrence Download Neotropical Carnivores'. https://doi.org/10.15468/dl.67zvau

-- Nagy-Reis, Mariana et al. 2020.
-‘NEOTROPICAL CARNIVORES: A Data Set on Carnivore Distribution in the Neotropics’.
-Ecology 101(11): e03128. https://doi.org/10.1002/ecy.3128
+- Nagy-Reis et al. (2020).
+'NEOTROPICAL CARNIVORES: A Data Set on Carnivore Distribution in the Neotropics'. *Ecology* 101(11): e03128. https://doi.org/10.1002/ecy.3128

-## Underlying data: the data we generated
+## **Underlying data**: the data we generated

 ### Tables
 - `data/data_PO.csv`: cleaned, standardised and harmonised presence-only data.